ropensci-review-tools/pkgcheck/cran-comments.md

 This submission fixes issues identified in previous initial submission attempt, including:

-- The DOI entry in DESCRIPTION has been fixed as instructed
+- The DOI entry in DESCRIPTION has been fixed as instructed.
+- Stopped one vignette writing to non-tempdir location.
+- I think warnings about unexecutable code have been fixed, although I was unable to reproduce those.
+- Almost all `dontrun{}` fences converted to `donttest{}`, with the following exceptions:
+  - `pkgcheck_bg()`, because that function launches a background process which will run for an undefined length of time.

 ## R CMD check results